casper-network/docs-archive/dapp/getting-started-instructions.md

 ARGS:	<path>  Path to new folder for contract and tests

-#### Pre-requisites for Testing
+#### Pre-requisites for Testing Contracts

-Make sure you have the Wasm target available to use the tool.
-By default the tool creates projects which rely on our packages being published at [Crates.io]()
+* Make sure you have the Wasm target available to use the tool.

+  Note: By default the tool creates projects which relies on our packages being published at [Crates.io]()

-Navigate to your CasperLabs folder
+1. Navigate to the execution-engine directory

 ```shell
     `$Cargo casperlabs <folder>`
     `--workspace-path/home/user/Rust/CasperLabs/execution-engine/`